-- Dow conducted a high-level risk screening across its supply chain to assess potential ESG risks based on a supplier's country, industrial sector and product. - · Based on the high-level risk screening, as well as factors like spend, greenhouse gas emissions, water or forest risk, suppliers were assessed using their Ecovadis ratings and/or CDP scores. - · For suppliers with the highest ESG-related risks, Dow worked with Together for Sustainability (TfS) and its member companies to obtain in-person, site-level audits.
+- Dow conducted a high-level risk screening across its supply chain to assess potential risks based on a supplier's country, industrial sector, and product. - Based on the risk screening, as well as factors like spend, greenhouse gas emissions, water or nature risk, suppliers were assessed using their EcoVadis ratings and/or CDP scores. - For suppliers with the highest risks, Dow worked with Together for Sustainability (TfS) to obtain in-person, sitelevel audits, verifying compliance with standards and identifying any potential gaps that need to be addressed.
+The collaboration with TfS ensures that the audits are conducted with a high level of expertise and consistency.

-For information on assessment outcomes, see GRI 308-2 Negative environmental impacts in the supply chain and actions taken and GRI 414-2 Negative social impacts in the supply chain and actions taken.
+For more information, see GRI 308-2 Negative environmental impacts in the supply chain and actions taken and GRI 414 Supplier social assessment.